stephenlake/php-covert/README.md

 **PHP Covert** makes running background tasks (including namespaced methods) in PHP a piece of cake without the need to install external software.
 Plan your operation and execute it instantly as a background process.

 #### Under the hood
 The goal is to run project code - to instantiate an actual class and execute long-running code as a background task, `shell_exec` runs commands, not code, however we can achieve this by instantiating Covert via the command line using PHP's CLI executable inside of a `shell_exec` call and including the vendor autoload file.

-When the execution is complete, Covert will again call itself to terminate the process by checking its file cache for the stored process ID and terminate it if it is in an idle state, otherwise clear it from file cache.
+Generally, it's good practice to have your scripts exit out when complete, however when running a piece of code from an abstract overview using Covert, this may not be possible, therefore when the execution is complete, Covert will again call itself to terminate the process by checking its file cache for the stored process ID and terminate it if it is in an idle state, otherwise clear it from file cache.

 Made with ❤️ by [Stephen Lake](http://stephenlake.github.io/)